 Banff Log Cabin Guesthouse

-This quaint little cabin is located near the Fairmont and is perfect for that romantic Banff getaway.
+This quaint little cabin is located near Fairmont and is perfect for that romantic Banff getaway.
 There’s just one cabin, which makes it quite unique and quiet, but a hearty breakfast is served right to your door each day.
 This is your chance to stay in a log cabin right in a residential neighbourhood of Banff.

 Banff Beaver Cabins